- Study Abroad During College

 Seven Signs That Studying Abroad Might Be Right for You

-- Do you enjoy new experiences and meeting new types of people?
-When you're abroad you'll be out of your comfort zone.
-Customs, food, and languages will be different from what you are used to.
+- You enjoy new experiences and meeting new people.
+Studying and living in another country forces most students out of their comfort zone.
+The local customs, food, and language will likely be different from what you are used to.
 If this sounds more exciting than intimidating, studying abroad might be right for you.

 - You rarely get homesick.
 While some students experience homesickness when studying abroad, spending prolonged periods of time wishing you were back in familiar environs can undermine your experience.
 If you rely on frequent communication with your parents or friends, or can't imagine missing out on social or family events back home, you might think twice about year-long or even semester-long study abroad programs.

 - You are comfortable solving problems on your own.
 Being far from home means you'll be on your own to resolve any difficulties you might encounter—from resolving financial and health issues to adapting to local cultural norms.
 If you are able to shrug off awkward situations and handle unexpected challenges without too much stress, you might enjoy the challenges of studying in a foreign country.

 - Studying abroad supports your academic—and graduation—goals.
 While study abroad credits are often transferrable to college credit here in the U.S., spending time outside of the country might affect the time it takes to complete your course requirements and when you graduate.
 If graduating in four years is a top priority, studying abroad, at least as an undergraduate, might not be right for you.

 - You’re a disciplined and motivated student.
 Going to school in a foreign country is likely to be very different from what you are used to.
 Courses may be taught in another language and require language fluency.
 Some students find it difficult to treat their study abroad time as an extension of college and not a vacation.
 If these are concerns you have, studying abroad might not be right for you.